 No registration required.
 First come, first served, until full.

 You have a great research idea, but you need money to make it happen.
 You need to write a grant.
-What do you need to know before you write a grant?
-How does the granting process work?
-Writing grants to support your research is as critical to a scientific career as data analysis and scientific writing.
-In this year’s session, we are focusing on the work of the US National Institutes of Health (NIH) and the US National Science Foundation.
+This workshop will address NIH and NSF funding mechanisms for vision research.
 Cheri Wiggs (National Eye Institute) and Todd Horowitz (National Cancer Institute) will provide insight into the inner workings of the NIH extramural research program.
 Larry Gottlob will represent the Social, Behavioral, and Economic (SBE) directorate of the NSF.
 There will be time for your questions.

 National Cancer Institute

 Todd S. Horowitz, Ph.D., is a Program Director in the Behavioral Research Program’s (BRP) Basic Biobehavioral and Psychological Sciences Branch (BBPSB), located in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
 Dr. Horowitz earned his doctorate in Cognitive Psychology at the University of California, Berkeley in 1995.
 Prior to joining NCI, he was Assistant Professor of Ophthalmology at Harvard Medical School and Associate Director of the Visual Attention Laboratory at Brigham and Women’s Hospital.
 He has published more than 70 peer-reviewed research papers in vision science and cognitive psychology.
 His research interests include attention, perception, medical image interpretation, cancer-related cognitive impairments, sleep, and circadian rhythms.